Cross-Repo Architecture

 Local

-Cross-repo detection still runs locally, but delegation is manual.
+Cross-repo detection still runs locally; handoff to another repo is manual.

 What Happens Locally